wilsonehusin/husin.dev/content/posts/2024-03-23-go-binary-tools/index.md

 tags:
   - golang
 description: >-
   Go modules can be used to define dependencies.
-Not only importable libraries, but also executable as part of development workflow.
+Not only importable libraries, but also executables for development workflows.
 ---

 With Go modules being de facto dependency manager for a while now, we can use its feature to define versions of tools which are not directly imported as libraries in our source code.
 The bite-sized tips below are sorted from official recommendations to personal opinions.